 A mini-pupillage is an opportunity for those who are intent upon pursuing a career at the Commercial Bar to spend some time at Fountain Court Chambers in order to meet some of our members and gain an introduction to the type of work we do.
 It also forms a key part of the application for pupillage.

-The mini-pupillage will last for two or three days, during which time you will sit with two or three members, learn about life at Fountain Court Chambers, and complete a short piece of assessed written work.
+The mini-pupillage will last for two days, during which time you will sit with two or three members, learn about life at Fountain Court Chambers, and complete a short piece of assessed written work.
 We are conscious that there are many demands on applicants’ time but this system has proved to be a more effective and fair way of selecting candidates than one based on the Pupillage Gateway forms and interview alone.
 We require our mini-pupils to have commenced legal study before doing a mini-pupillage.
 We know that fitting in mini-pupillages can be particularly difficult for those doing the GDL and will prioritise the Christmas slots for such candidates.

 We will pay £150 towards your expenses upon completion of your mini-pupillage.

 We take mini pupils during the university vacations at Christmas, Easter and Summer.
 There are three deadlines for applications for mini-pupillages during the course of the year.
 Please apply by:

 - 30th March – For mini-pupillages in the Summer period (normally June or July).

 - 30th October – For mini-pupillages in the Christmas period

 It is important to note that Fountain Court generally recruits pupils around 18 months in advance, via the Pupillage Gateway.
 Each year we have a large number of applicants and a limited number of mini-pupillages and we assess mini-pupillage applications on a rolling basis.
 We suggest that prospective applicants apply in good time to complete a mini-pupillage in the year before they intend to apply for pupillage.
 For example if you intend to apply for a pupillage starting in 2022, you would need to have completed a mini-pupillage before the end of 2020 before applying in the Pupillage Gateway in the February 2021 round.